 EDUC 403, 403M and 403B.
 Parent Education and Involvement - A study to prepare future educators for their role as partners with parents in the education of their children.
-In addition to learning how to implement school-based strategies, the students will learn how to conduct parent education and involvement activities in community settings and to offer programs for special groups of parents including new parents, foster parents, adoptive parents, parents experiencing divorce and other forms of family destabilization, and parents serving as teachers in home-based early childhood settings.
+In addition to learning how to implement schoolbased strategies, the students will learn how to conduct parent education and involvement activities in community settings and to offer programs for special groups of parents including new parents, foster parents, adoptive parents, parents experiencing divorce and other forms of family destabilization, and parents serving as teachers in home-based early childhood settings.
 EDUC 403 and 403B offered once a year.
+Three semester hours.

-Three semester hours realms of scientific, social, mathematical, and language learning.
+EDUC 406.
+Early Childhood and Elementary Curriculum and Methods - A study of the educational needs of students in the cognitive realms of scientific, social, mathematical, and language learning.
 The focus is on planning and implementing a learning environment that provides hands-on discovery learning where the student is an active participant and decision-maker.
 Emphasis is given to the integration of the content areas, especially math, science, social studies, and the language arts.
 Field experience included.
 Offered fall term each year.
 Three credit hours.